wjdfo/project2team8/EDGAR/edgar-crawler-main/README.md

     - `remove_tables`: Whether to remove tables containing mostly numerical (financial) data.
 This work is mostly to facilitate NLP research where, often, numerical tables are not useful.
     - `skip_extracted_filings`: Whether to skip already extracted filings or extract them nonetheless.<br> Default value is `True`.

-- To download financial reports from EDGAR, run `python edgar_crawler.py`.
-- To clean and extract specific item sections from already-downloaded 10-K documents, run `python extract_items.py`.
-  - Reminder: We currently support the extraction of 10-K documents.